tardate/LittleCodingKata/ruby/color-gem/README.md

 device-dependent and without color management, the same "red" color will render differently.

-This class does not implement color management and is not RGB colorspace aware; that is, unless otherwise noted, it does not assume that the RGB represented is
+This class does not implement color management and is not RGB color space aware; that is, unless otherwise noted, it does not assume that the RGB represented is
 [sRGB](https://en.wikipedia.org/wiki/SRGB) or
 [Adobe RGB (opRGB)](https://en.wikipedia.org/wiki/Adobe_RGB_color_space).